xujiachang1024/Data-Science-Specialization/#9 Developing Data Products/README.md

-## Course 8: Practical Machine Learning
+## Course 9: Developing Data Products
 Part of Data Science Specialization by John Hopkins University on Coursera